 Because of the central role of energy metabolism in health and disease, and its effect on other cellular processes, assays to monitor changes in cellular metabolic state have wide application in both basic research and drug discovery.
-In the Webinar “Tools for Cell Metabolism: Bioluminescent NAD(P)/NAD(P)H-Glo™ Assays” Jolanta Vidurigiene, a Senior Research Scientist at Promega, introduces three new metabolism assays for measuring oxidized and reduced forms of NAD and NADP.
+In the webinar “Tools for Cell Metabolism: Bioluminescent NAD(P)/NAD(P)H-Glo™ Assays” Jolanta Vidurigiene, a Senior Research Scientist at Promega, introduces three metabolism assays for measuring oxidized and reduced forms of NAD and NADP.

 In this webinar, Jolanta provides background information on why it is important to be able to accurately measure metabolites such as NAD/NADH and NADP/NADPH.
 She outlines the roles of each, and highlights some of the challenges involved in developing assays that can accurately measure these metabolites.
 She discusses key considerations for successful NAD(P)/NAD(P)H assays and provides examples of how to use these assays to measure either total (both oxidized and reduced) forms of NAD and NADP, or to measure oxidized and reduced forms individually in a single assay plate.

 The metabolic requirements of differentiated and proliferating cells differ.
 Differentiated cells primarily rely on catabolic pathways where complex organic molecules are broken down by glycolysis and oxidative phosphorylation, generating ATP.
 Proliferating cells rely on both anabolic pathways, which enable processes such as fatty acid biosynthesis and protein synthesis, as well as catabolic energy-generating pathways.